-This desire to touch what is holy is also why I went to a Greek monastery on Monday evening, even though I haven’t been to the Orthodox Church in two years.
+This desire to touch what is holy is why I went to a Greek monastery on Monday evening, even though I haven’t been to the Orthodox Church in two years.
 It was the beginning of Holy Week.
-I will go as an outsider, I told myself.
-I will go as a guest, with eyes full of wonder—the way I came to the church five years ago, knowing nothing.
+I will go as an anthropologist- outsider, I told myself, the way I came to the church five years ago, knowing nothing.
+Open and curious.

 The room was sprinkled with fresh bay leaves and redolent with incense.
 Monks were chanting.
 It could have been great — it should have been great.
 I really wanted it to be great.
 But it was kind of meh.
 And I realized: I am still groping through my dark night.
-In my impatience be over it, or through it, I’d closed my eyes and fooled myself into thinking the darkness was a thing I could end when I chose.
-That it was something I could control.
+In my impatience to be over it, or through it, I’d closed my eyes and fooled myself into thinking the darkness was a thing I could end when I chose.

 We often use the phrase “Dark Night of the Soul” to indicate anyone going through a hard time.
-But a true dark night of the soul as meant by St. John of the Cross, who originated the term, means spiritual annihilation.
+But a true dark night of the soul (as meant by St. John of the Cross, who originated the term) is spiritual annihilation.
 Everything that previously made sense—the noble causes to which one devoted one’s life, the notions one had about God/church/the soul/the afterlife—all of it suddenly turns to dust.
-It comes without warning, and to those for whom it comes, there is no language, practice, or teaching that can undo it.
+It comes without warning, and for those to whom it comes, there is no language, practice, or teaching that can undo it.

-This was how I felt two years ago, when the Orthodox Church and its concomitant practices — practices that once thrilled me — became ashes in my mouth.
+This was how I felt two years ago, when the Orthodox Church and the practices that once nourished me became ashes in my mouth.

 No one understood.
 I scarcely understood it myself.
 Because I couldn’t explain it well, I didn’t tell many people.
-The people I did talk to alternately congratulated me, or chastised me for losing my religion.
+The people I did talk to alternately congratulated me for losing my religion or offered to pray for me.
 There were, and still are, people in my life who grieve the person they lost when my dark night descended.

 It’s understandable.
 Dark nights happen to some and not others, and only God knows why.
 St. John of the Cross called it a holy experience.
 Tell that to my priest, I wanted to say.
-Tell it to my husband, who still mourns the “nice Christian girl” he thought he married.
-It doesn’t feel blessed, it feels like a wilderness.
+Tell it to the godparents I can’t face.
+Tell my spouse, who doesn’t understand why we can’t go to church together anymore, no matter how I try to explain.
+It feels like a wilderness.

 But it’s not all bad.
 There’s a kind of abandon in it.